The election system shuddered in 2020. Now, there are fears of an attack within

 In normal times, their work is virtually invisible.
 2020 was not normal.

-Despite President Biden's clear victory in the state, then-President Trump claimed he had won – citing far-fetched conspiracy theories that would later be thoroughly debunked by a Republican-led state Senate committee.
+Despite Biden's clear victory in the state, Trump claimed he had won, citing far-fetched conspiracy theories that would later be thoroughly debunked by a Republican-led state Senate committee.
 Trump and the Republican Party urged the state board not to certify.

 Not certifying would have been "unusual to the extent of being unique," said Thomas, the former Michigan elections director.
 "I am not aware of any canvassing board, in my history working for the state, that has ever refused to certify an election.
 It just doesn't happen."